-- Begin researching the journey mapping process internally.

-- Identify all touchpoints with customers.

-- golf and tennis.

-- Establish the experience desired for customers.

-- Incorporate findings and desired outcomes into customer service training.

-- the mission.

-- of life.

-- citizens.

-- programs, and events.

-- Maintain the event calendar and develop new alternative means to reach customer with communication that reinforces the brand.

-- by the public.
+- Begin researching the journey mapping process internally. - Identify all touchpoints with customers. - Determine if the capacity exists to complete this mapping internally or if expertise is needed. - Begin mapping the journey for individual Core Program offerings and signature facilities including golf and tennis. - Establish the experience desired for customers. - Incorporate findings and desired outcomes into customer service training. - Regularly evaluate the experience received from training and incorporate changes into the training. - Develop storyline content and acquire pictures that provide a behind-the-scenes look at staff living the mission. - Develop the storyline for a world class park system that attracts talent by providing a better quality of life. - Identify successes in operations in which essential services are positively impacting the lives of citizens. - Develop a content calendar to engage customers annually, based on planned improvement projects, programs, and events. - Maintain the event calendar and develop new alternative means to reach customer with communication that reinforces the brand. - Regularly refresh the campaigns and content by highlighting areas of operations not typically seen by the public.